 The surgical repair involves a small open incision in the upper part of the groin.
 The acquired adductor contracture in released and the lower rectus muscle is reattached to the pelvis.
 This restores normal biomechanical balance to the pelvis.
 No mesh is used.

 What are conservative treatment options?

-Conservative treatment options include an appropriate period of active rest, nonsteroidal anti-inflammatory drugs (NSAIDs), physical therapy, and sometimes corticosteroid injections.
+Conservative treatment options include an appropriate period of active rest, nonsteroidal anti-inflammatory drugs (NSAIDs), physical therapy, and sometimes injections.
 If those modalities are ineffective, surgical repair is then an option.
 It is important to rule out an associated anatomical inguinal hernia before proceeding.

 Is this procedure covered by my insurance?

 No. Unfortunately, insurance will not pay for this procedure.
 Insurers do not consider this prohibitive to regular daily activities and subsequent surgery is deemed elective.